lastlogin-net/obligator/README.md

 # Using the API

 Currently the API is only offered through unix sockets.
-This reduces the chance that it accidentally gets exposed.
+This reduces the chance that it accidentally gets exposed, which is important because it's not authenticated in any way.

 There's not any documentation, and the API is in flux, so refer to the [source code][3] for usage.